williambdean/williambdean.github.io/docs/blog/posts/2022/pydantic-configs.md

 comments: true
 ---

-# Using PyDantic for Configs
+# Using Pydantic for Configs

 !!! tip
     It might be helpful to know a bit about the pydantic library and its functionality.
 Luckily, the docs are very good.
 They are linked below.